 This article features a translation of Chapter 12 of Book 9 of the Analects of Confucius.
 You can read my full translation of Book 9 here.

-(1) For all his enthusiasm and loyalty, Zilu shows a remarkable ignorance of the teachings of his master when Confucius appears to be on his deathbed.
+(1) For all his enthusiasm and loyalty, Zilu shows a remarkable disregard or ignorance of the teachings of his master when Confucius appears to be on his deathbed.
 While he wants to give his master face by having his followers honor him as if he is a feudal lord, Confucius has no choice but to scold his faithful friend and follower for this flagrant violation of ritual.
 You can read more about Zilu here.

 I took this image at the Temple of Confucius in Yilan, Taiwan.
 You can read more about the rather convoluted history of this temple in this excellent article by Josh Ellis here.